jprzywoski/python-reference/source/docs/operators/ternary.rst

 Remarks
 =======
 Python's conditional operator is similar to the if else statement.
-It is also called a ternary operator since it takes three operands (as opposed to binary operands like +, - or unary like ~).
+It is also called a ternary operator since it takes three operands (as opposed to binary operands like +, - or unary ones like ~).

 Example 1
 =======